BuildOnViction/docs/docs/general/faq.md

 	We are not able to help you recover your backup if you lose your device and your backup.
 	Please make sure you store your backup(s) in a safe place.

-!!! quote "Can I access cold storage wallet in 'view-only' mode with Tomo Wallet?"
+!!! quote "Can I access cold storage wallet in 'view-only' mode with TomoWallet?"
     The TrustWallet watch functionality allows users of cold storage wallets - Trezor, The TomoWallet watch functionality allows users of cold storage wallets: Ledger, KeepKey, or any other device - to access their wallet in a view-only mode.
 	By ONLY importing a PUBLIC KEY, we ensure that no action can be performed inside the wallet, meaning no asset can be transferred out of the wallet or accessed in any way.
 	That allows users to see how their crypto portfolio is performing while having their keys in a safe place.